2030 framework for climate and energy policies

 Increasing the share of renewable energy to at least 27%

 Renewable energy will play a key role in the transition towards a competitive, secure and sustainable energy system.
-The Commission proposes an objective of increasing the share of renewable energy to at least 27% of the EU's energy consumption by 2030.
+The Commission proposed an objective of increasing the share of renewable energy to at least 27% of the EU's energy consumption by 2030.
+The European Council endorsed this target which is binding at EU level.

-The European Commission has proposed a 30% energy savings target for 2030, following a review of the Energy Efficiency Directive.
+The European Commission proposed a 30% energy savings target for 2030, following a review of the Energy Efficiency Directive.
 The proposed target builds on the achievements already reached: new buildings use half the energy they did in the 1980s and industry is about 19% less energy intensive than in 2001.
+The European Council, however, endorsed an indicative target of 27% to be reviewed in 2020 having in mind a 30% target.

 Reform of the EU emissions trading system